io_uring from Userland

 Without SQPOLL there’s a plain direct write *sq->ktail = tail.
 This is safe because in non-SQPOLL mode only your process ever writes to the tail.
 A plain write is fine and slightly faster.

 With SQPOLL a dedicated kernel thread is watching the ring continuously.
 That thread could be reading the tail at the exact same moment we are writing it.
 The atomic release store prevents any possibility of the kernel seeing a half written value or seeing the tail update before our SQE writes are complete.
-Here, since IORING_SETUP_SQPOLL is not set, the if condition will evaluate as true, and our ktail will become equal to 1, as is our tail variable. ![[Pasted image 20260324233211.png]]

 return tail - IO_URING_READ_ONCE(*sq->khead);

+Returns how many SQEs are currently in the ring waiting to be consumed.
+The difference is the outstanding workload.
 IO_URING_READ_ONCE is used here because in SQPOLL mode the kernel thread could be advancing khead right now as it consumes entries.
 A plain read could get a torn or cached value.
 READ_ONCE forces a single atomic read from the actual memory location.

-Back in our __io_uring_submit_and_wait. ![[Pasted image 20260324233332.png]] we see the return value is 1. so now we make the following call:
+we see the return value is 1. so now we make the following call:

 __io_uring_submit(ring, 1, wait_nr, false);

-in __io_uring_submit we do:
+In __io_uring_submit we do:

 bool cq_needs_enter = getevents || wait_nr || cq_ring_needs_enter(ring);

 getevents is what we passed as false. getevents = false means “I do not want to collect completions right now.
-Just submit my SQE and return. wait_nr too is 0, means we aren’t blocking until the arrival of completions. now lets zoom into cq_ring_needs_enter(ring).
+Just submit my SQE and return. wait_nr too is 0x0, means we aren’t blocking until the arrival of completions. now lets zoom into cq_ring_needs_enter(ring).

 static inline bool cq_ring_needs_enter(struct io_uring *ring)